Publication

 Advancements in extended reality (XR) technology have spurred research into XR-based training and collaboration.
 On the other hand, mixed reality (MR) fuses the real and the virtual world in real time and provides interaction, which brings the possibility of completing real-world tasks collaboratively through MR headsets.
 We present HoloCook, a novel real-time remote cooking tutoring system utilizing HoloLens 2.
 HoloCook is a lightweight system that doesn't require any additional devices.
 HoloCook can not only synchronize the coach's action with the trainee in real time but also provide the trainee with animations and 3D annotations to aid in tutoring process.
 HoloCook supports tutoring two recipes: pancakes and cocktails.
 Our user evaluation with one coach and four trainees establishes HoloCook as a feasible and usable remote cooking tutoring system in mixed-reality environments.

-Video Code
+Paper Video Code

 HCII2024 Washington DC, USA